poetry and old-time music

 In my poetry life, I write poems, give readings, teach writing classes and workshops, and encourage poetry everywhere.
 I have three books, The Cupboard Artist (Floating Bridge Press, 2012), Now (Bear Star Press 2007), and By a Thread (Van West & Company, 2000), and my work appears in many journals and magazines.

 In my music life, I play old-time banjo, fiddle and guitar.
 I give banjo lessons, play for dances, concerts, and in living rooms, and love to get together with friends who play.
-My bands are Bulldog Dan and Dram County.
-My CDs are Instead of a Pony, and Goose and Gander.
+My recordings are Instead of a Pony, and Goose and Gander.

 - The 30th Anniversary edition of the Crab Creek Review is out.
 I'm proud to be included.